blade-lang/bladelang.com/src/standard/curl.md

 You _MUST_ to collect this information before the transfer is made, by using the `Options.FILETIME` option to `set_option()` or you will unconditionally get a -1 back.

-> Consider using `FILETIME_T` to be able to extract dates beyond the year 2038 on
-> systems using 32 bit longs.
-- **FILETIME\_T** &#8674; _static_: The remote time of the retrieved document (in number of seconds since 1 jan 1970
-in the GMT/UTC time zone).
-If you get -1, it can be because of many reasons (it might be unknown, the server might hide it or the server doesn't support the command that tells document time etc) and the time of the document is unknown.

-You _MUST_ to collect this information before the transfer is made, by using the `Options.FILETIME` option to `set_option()` or you will unconditionally get a -1 back.

-> This option is an alternative to `FILETIME` to allow systems with 32 bit long
-> variables to extract dates outside of the 32bit timestamp range.
 - **CONTENT\_LENGTH\_DOWNLOAD** &#8674; _static_: The content-length of the download.
 This is the value read from the `Content-Length:` field.
 It is -1 if the size isn't known.
-- **CONTENT\_LENGTH\_DOWNLOAD\_T** &#8674; _static_: The content-length of the download.
-This is the value read from the `Content-Length:` field.
-It is -1 if the size isn't known.
 - **CONTENT\_LENGTH\_UPLOAD** &#8674; _static_: The content-length of the upload.
-It is -1 if the size isn't known.
-- **CONTENT\_LENGTH\_UPLOAD\_T** &#8674; _static_: The content-length of the upload.
 It is -1 if the size isn't known.
 - **STARTTRANSFER\_TIME** &#8674; _static_: The time, in seconds, it took from the start until the first byte is received by `curl`.
 This includes `PRETRANSFER_TIME` and also the time the server needs to calculate the result.